LC3Computer/Smart_Attendance_System/README.md

 - **Monitoring traffic and temperature** in real-time.
 - **Providing user-friendly interactions** through a keypad, LCD and also RFID.
 - **Ensuring data persistence** with EEPROM storage and USART communication.

-Built using the **C programming language**, this project offers a robust and scalable solution for managing attendance and environmental monitoring in educational settings.
 ---

 ## Features